 While you’re monitoring discussions, remember debate and tension are good.
 They’re a sign of community maturity and trust amongst members or customers, so don’t rush in and shut down a discussion that’s getting tense.
 Those are the conversations that prove real value -- how helpful is a community if everyone is always on the same page?
 There’s no learning or knowledge sharing when that happens.
 Differing opinions and debate make a community more lively, engaging and worthwhile for everyone.

-It’s important to note allowing tension and debate doesn’t mean turning a blind eye to disrespect or abuse.
+It's important to note that allowing tension and debate doesn't mean turning a blind eye to disrespect or abuse.
 There is a big difference between healthy debate that progresses the community and an unhealthy fight.
-Your guideline should not only outline behavior that constitutes abuse, but should also have a policy for dealing with it -- if/when it does arise.
+Your guidlines should not only lay out behavior that constitues abuse, but should also have a policy for dealing with it - if or when it does arise.

 4. Don’t immediately answer every question